ondrej1024/emond/README.md

     sudo service emon start
 </pre>

-If you want to autostart the program at every system reboot, issue the following command:
+If you want to autostart the program at every system reboot (recommended), issue the following command:
 <pre>
-    update-rc.d emon defaults
+    sudo update-rc.d emon defaults
 </pre>

+### Contributing

+Any contribution like feedback, bug reports or code proposals are welcome and highly encouraged.
+Get in touch by e-mail to ondrej.wisniewski (at) gmail.com